-According to these administrative data, during the period 2005-2010, there was a trend of reduction of the number of registered unemployed persons.
-According to the latest available data as of 30 April 2012 there were 272 392 unemployed persons registered with the ESA.
+According to these administrative data, during the period 2005-2015, there was a trend of reduction of the number of registered unemployed persons.
+According to the latest available data as of July 2016 there were 105 731 active job seekers registered with the ESA and 95 920 unemployed registered with ESA, but not looking for a job.